-- 1. Select File > Export > Export IBIS Model. - 2.
-In the Export IBIS Model dialog box (Figure 7-2), set the following options, and click OK: - Output File: Specify the file name and path for the output IBIS file. - Include all models: Include all available I/O buffer models for this device.
+- 1. Select File → Export → Export IBIS Model. - 2.
+IDE, you can generate IBIS models from the design and per-pinIn the Export IBIS Model dialog box (see the following figure), set the following options, and click OK: - Output File: Specify the file name and path for the output IBIS file. - Include all models: Include all available I/O buffer models for this device.
 By default, only buffer models used in the design are included. - Disable per pin modeling: Disable inclusion of the per-pin modeling of the package.
 This is the path from the die pad of the device to the pin of the package.
-With per-pin modeling disabled, the package is reduced to a single RLC transmission line model applied to all pins and defined in the [Package] section of the IBIS file. - Maximum length of signal names: Truncate signal names to the specified limit: - 40: Truncate signal names to 40 characters, which is supported by IBIS version 4.2 as the default. - 20: Truncate signal names to 20 characters. - Unlimited: Do not truncate signal names. - Updated generic IBIS model file: Optionally, provide an IBIS model file for the device.
+With per-pin modeling disabled, the package is reduced to a single RLC transmission line model applied to all pins and defined in the [Package] section of the IBIS file. - Maximum length of signal names: Truncate signal names to the specified limit - 40: Truncate signal names to 40 characters, which is supported by IBIS version 4.2 as the default. - 20: Truncate signal names to 20 characters. - Unlimited: Do not truncate signal names. - Updated generic IBIS model file: Optionally, provide an IBIS model file for the device.
 This is used to override the IBIS models found in the installation under the parts directory.

-IMPORTANT: The IBIS model file is required for devices that do not have IBIS models included with software installation.
+IMPORTANT!
+The IBIS model file is required for devices that do not have IBIS models included with software installation.

-• Updated parasitic package data file: Optionally, provide a parasitic package file (.pkg extension) file to use for per-pin extractions.
+• Updated parasitic package data file: Optionally, provide a parasitic package file (. pkg extension) file to use for per-pin extractions.
 This is used to override the parasitic package file found in the installation hierarchy under the parts directory.

-IMPORTANT: The parasitic package file is required for devices that do not have IBIS models included with software installation.
+IMPORTANT!
+The parasitic package file is required for devices that do not have IBIS models included with software installation.

-Component Name: Optionally, specify a new component name to change the default value, which is the device family.
+• Component Name: Optionally, specify a new component name to change the default value, which is the device family.